CLICK TO DOWNLOAD:

 - The attributes, attitude and performance of the workforce – The workforce need the right skills, qualifications and knowledge.
 They are expected to be able to do their job effectively and be able to communicate and build positive relationships with consumers.
 A focus on consumer-centred care encourages the right interactions with consumers to find their strengths and understand their goals.

 - Organisational support for the workforce – Organisations should respect their workforce for their diverse skills and qualities.
-They need to support them to deliver the outcomes the Aged Care Quality Standards describe.
+They need to support them to deliver the outcomes the Quality Standards describe.
 Organisational support means that the service gives the workforce the time and the tools needed to deliver quality care to consumers every day.

 - Assessment, monitoring and review – To meet this Standard, an organisation needs to regularly assess, monitor and review its workforce through an effective human resources system.
 This includes the workforce makeup, suitability and performance.
 This is vital to delivering safe, respectful and quality care and services that meet consumers’ needs and preferences.